-The pH reducer lowers both the pH levels as well as the alkalinity levels, hence why you won’t be able to find alkalinity reducer anywhere.
+The pH reducer lowers both the pH levels and the alkalinity levels, hence why you won’t find an alkalinity reducer anywhere.
 Companies don’t produce it because it is unnecessary.

-What else do you need to ensure that your pool remains completely clean and safe to use?
+What else do you need to ensure that your pool remains clean and safe?

 For most people, sanitising and balancing products are enough.
 However, there are other products you might need in certain situations or if you want to use them.
 Here are the situations and what you may need to rectify them:

-If you unfortunately already have the scale in your pool, you will need a way of removing this.
+If you, unfortunately, already have the scale in your pool or along the waterline, you will need a way of removing this.
 That’s where scale remover can come into play.

-The scale is caused by hard water containing substances like iron and copper.
+Complex water-containing substances like iron and copper cause the scale.
 A stain or scale remover can get rid of these for you.

 If you’re finding that your chlorine dips low, this increases your risk of getting in your pool.
 In this case, you may want to use an algaecide.

 This can prevent algae from appearing in your pool.
-While chlorine is a fantastic algae killer, you can use algaecide when your chlorine gets low as a backup.
+While chlorine is a fantastic algae killer, you can use algaecide as a backup when your chlorine gets low.

-If you’re already seeing algae, then using chlorine to get rid of this is better than algaecide.
+If you already see algae, using chlorine to eliminate this is better than algaecide.

-If you’re adding fresh water into your pool, you might find that you need some water stabiliser, also known as cyanuric acid.
-Adding this can stop your chlorine being burnt away from the sun’s UV rays.
+If you’re adding fresh water to your pool, you might need a water stabiliser known as cyanuric acid.
+Adding this can stop your chlorine from being burnt away by the sun’s UV light and rays.

-It can help your chlorine to last longer, otherwise, it may quickly disappear from fresh water.
+It can help your chlorine last longer.
+Otherwise, it may quickly disappear from freshwater.

 Do I Need To Shock My Swimming Pool?